 Don’t miss what Jesus just said.
 This was not some event that would happen in the distant future.
 Jesus told His disciples that this was going to take place within their lifetime.
 There were some who would still be alive when the Romans invade and destroy Jerusalem.

-After He answers their first two questions regarding the signs that indicated the destruction of Jerusalem and when that event would take place, He then answers their third question in relation to the end of time.
+After He answers their first two questions, He then answers their third question in relation to the end of time.